seddonym/grimp/docs/usage.rst

     :raises grimp.exceptions.NoSuchContainer: if a container is not a module in the graph.

-.. class:: Level
+.. class:: Layer

-    A level within a layered architecture.
+    A layer within a layered architecture.

-    .. attribute:: layers
+    .. attribute:: module_tails

-    ``set[str]``: The sibling layers within this level.
+    ``set[str]``: The tails of the names of the sibling modules within this layer.
+                  When ``containers`` are used then these names must be relative to the container, hence the naming "tails".

     .. attribute:: independent

-    ``bool``: Whether the sibling layers within this level are required to be independent.
+    ``bool``: Whether the sibling modules within this layer are required to be independent.

 .. class:: PackageDependency